TimourIc/llm-liedetector-keyphrase/README.md

-# Improving the generalization of LLM lie detection on conversational formats with a key phrase:
+# Exploring the generalization of LLM truth directions on conversational formats.:

-This is a paper code repository that was used to explore how LLM truth directions generalize across various conversational formats.
+This is a paper repository that was used to explore how LLM truth directions generalize across various conversational formats.

-Disclaimer: This repository reuses some parts of code from https://github.com/sciai-lab/Truth_is_Universal by Scientific AI (2024), that was used for the 2024 paper https://arxiv.org/abs/2407.12831.
-We are grateful to the authors for open sourcing all of their code and data.

 ## Setup: